 Some congressional seats, state offices and constitutional amendments may be included on the ballot.

-To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here) no later than Oct.
-31st.
-Then, when you complete your absentee ballot, it must be postmarked by the day before the election.
+To vote absentee by mail, first you’ll need to apply for an absentee ballot (click here) no later than April 23rd.
+Then, when you complete your absentee ballot, it must be received by May 4th at noon.

 When voting by mail an excuse is required, however, photo ID is not required.
 Info here on what qualifies.

 Do Voters Need ID?

 - State or federal photo ID is required

 - First time voters need ID